 What can you expect with professional Temporomandibular Joint Dysfunction treatment?

 First, we will check the TMJ for signs of temporomandibular joint dysfunction.
-Signs of this disorder include tenderness, inflammation and popping or clicking of the jaw.
+Signs of this disorder include tenderness, inflammation, and popping or clicking of the jaw.
 If it’s determined that you have TMD, we will recommend specific treatment procedures to help alleviate the damage and pain of this particular joint.
 Our goal is to restore order to the TMJ and make life more comfortable for you.
 In general, the sooner that you begin treatment, the less damage is caused to this joint.
-Surgery is available to treat temporomandibular joint dysfunction, but is often a last resort option to the problem after other treatments have failed.
+Surgery is available to treat temporomandibular joint dysfunction, but is often a last resort option to address the problem after other treatments have failed.

 If you have problems with your TMJ and want to have it checked by one of our doctors, call our office and we can get you in for an appointment at your earliest convenience.